miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 # Preface

 This tutorial consists of ***Chapter 1.
 Introduction*** to ***Chapter 7.
-OmegaT users' group*** and ***Appendix.1 Further challenge***.
+OmegaT users' group***.
 A tutorial is intended to read from the beginning to end, step by step, and then tried out.
 When you reach ***Chapter 7.
 OmegaT users' group***, all the basics are done.

-When you look for following steps, after finishing, Appendix.1 is for you.

 # 1. Introduction

 ## 1.1.
 Intended readership

 This document is intended for translators who are not experienced with Computer Assisted Translation (CAT) tools, and discusses only the basics.
-Another useful source of information is ***[OmegaT website - Documentation](omegat.org/en/documentation.php)***.
+Another useful source of information is ***[OmegaT website - Documentation](https://omegat.org/en/documentation)***.

 ## 1.2.
 What is a CAT tool and why is it useful?